Business Insight

 • Most businesses in Australia rely on lots of automation – Meaning a lot of business processes need to be risk assessed.
 Overseas regimes, including the GDPR, focus on legal (or similar significant) impacts on individuals.
 With a broader focus on “rights or interests” in Australia's proposed regime, more decisions may be in scope.
 Controversial areas overseas include "gig economy" platforms, fraud probability scores, credit scores, and automated screening of job applications.

 • Complex processes mean multiple systems may be relevant – Many decisions are made using derived or calculated data, including data sourced from supply chains and third parties – like credit scores or capability assessments.
-Standardised business processes can apply to both high impact and low impact use cases cases (for example, standard processes might apply for children or people experiencing vulnerability, or might apply to advertising for essential services as well as non-essential services).
+Standardised business processes can apply to both high impact and low impact use cases (for example, standard processes might apply for children or people experiencing vulnerability, or might apply to advertising for essential services as well as non-essential services).

 Cybersecurity uplifts